Gloomhonk/TmbToMidi/README.md

 - Improv zones are added to the MIDI as text events with the format **improv_start** and **improv_end**.
 - Background events are added to the MIDI as text events with the format **bg_[eventid]**.
 - MIDI tempo is set to the given tempo in the chart metadata.
+- Notes containing microtones will have pitch bend events added to adjust relevant MIDI notes.
+	* The MIDI pitch bend range can be controlled via the Settings window.

 ### Planned Features
-- Support for converting microtones into MIDI pitch bend events.
 - Support for customizing length of slide end notes.

 <a id="additional-info"></a>